DCI-lei-Fbw3/Course/02-Programming-Basics/2020-11-09-Project-PB/pb-project.md

     c.
 Make a few suggestions on how you can improve the program.
 Implementations of your suggestions would work better.

     d.
-Please elaborate what concepts of Javscript did you see being implemented in the program
+Please elaborate what concepts of Javscript did you see being implemented in the program (functional programming, objects and array methods etc.)